It’s officially game over for boring training materials because there’s a new player in town: gamification.

 - Use quests to engage and motivate.
 Start with a simple question or quiz.

-2. Make it a challenge
+Tip #2: Make it a challenge

 Make challenges achievable and provide feedback and branching navigation to keep the course relevant and engaging.

 Let’s look at another example that makes learning a challenge.
-The interactive historical game Medieval Swansea enables learners to take on the role of a detective to solve a mystery.
+The interactive historical game Medieval Swansea has learners take on the role of a detective to solve a mystery.

 - Scenario learning: learners complete interactive challenges and quests.